eugenetangkj/automated-testing-engine/test_reports/12-different-string-concat.md

 # Issue 12: Different String Concatenations

 ## Description
-Two different ways of concatenating strings result in programs deemed to be unequivalent by the `error_localizer`, `feedback_error`, `feedback_fix` and `repair` endpoints although they return the same output and thus should be semantically equivalent.
+Two different ways of concatenating strings result in programs deemed to be unequivalent by the `errorlocalizer`, `feedback_error`, `feedback_fix` and `repair` endpoints although they return the same output and thus should be semantically equivalent.

 ### Base Program